Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations: Introduction

-\item First, we systematically investigate internationally accepted legal standards and rules for providing court-proof evidence and derive key requirements for forensic \vc investigations and discuss possible risks of clustering approaches based on an exemplary empirical analysis of CoinJoin transactions in the 100 largest Bitcoin clusters in Section~\ref{sec:legal}.
+\item We systematically investigate internationally accepted legal standards and rules for providing court-proof evidence and derive key requirements for forensic \vc investigations in Section~\ref{sec:legal}.

-\item Second, we translate those requirements into a data sharing framework for law enforcement agencies that provides safeguards to maintain the evidential value of forensic \vc investigations by ensuring compliance with existing regulations in Section~\ref{sec:framework}.
+\item Finally, we translate those requirements into a data sharing framework for law enforcement agencies that provides safeguards to maintain the evidential value of forensic \vc investigations by ensuring compliance with existing regulations in Section~\ref{sec:framework}.

 \end{itemize}

 To the best of our knowledge, this paper is the first to tackle \vc forensics and analytics from a combined legal and technical perspective.
 We believe that it can therefore simultaneously serve as a blueprint for law enforcement investigators, prosecutors, or \vc analytics tool providers who aim to comply with existing regulations.